 The Company has been continuously negotiating with creditors, banks, financial institutions and bondholders for alternative refinancing and/or extension of due dates of the relevant debts.
-On 27 March 2024, the Company has successfully entered into the loan extension agreement with China Minsheng Banking Corp., Ltd., Hong Kong Branch, relating to an outstanding principal amount of HK\$426.3 million.

-However, despite the action taken by the Company as disclosed above, the Company faced the following unexpected circumstances during the Year:
+Despite the actions taken by the Company as disclosed above, the Company faced the following unexpected circumstances during the Year:

-on 24 March 2022, the General Office of the National Development and Reform Commission, the General Office of Ministry of Finance and the National Energy Administration jointly promulgated the 324 Notice, which determines the nationwide inspection of renewable energy power generation subsidies and requires renewable energy power generation enterprises to conduct self-inspections in six aspects, including project compliance, scale, electricity volume, tariff and subsidy funds.
-Given the relevant inspection works relating to the 324 Notice was still in the progress during the Year, the possible disposals of further solar power plants have been significantly delayed until the inspection results are announced.
+on 24 March 2022, the General Office of the National Development and Reform Commission, the General Office of Ministry of Finance and the National Energy Administration jointly promulgated the Notice on Carrying out Self-inspection Work on Renewable Energy Power Generation Subsidies (《關於開展可再生 能源發電補貼自查工作的通知》)(the "324 Notice"), which determines the nationwide inspection of renewable energy power generation subsidies and requires renewable energy power generation enterprises to conduct self-inspections in six aspects, including project compliance, scale, electricity volume, tariff and subsidy funds.
+Given the relevant inspection works relating to the 324 Notice was still in the progress during the year ended 31 December 2024, the possible disposals of further solar power plants have been significantly delayed until the inspection results announced.

-Due to above unforeseen circumstances, the actions taken by the Company as disclosed above were unable to resolve the uncertainties relating to going concerns.
+Due to the above unforeseen circumstances, the actions taken by the Company as disclosed above were unable to resolve the uncertainties relating to going concerns.

-The Company expects that the Disclaimer could be removed in the auditors' report for the year ending 31 December 2024 if the proposed plans and measures set out in this annual report can be implemented successfully and absent of any other material adverse event which may have a significant impact on the business of the Group.
+The Company expects that the Disclaimer could be removed in the auditors' report for the year ending 31 December 2025 if the proposed plans and measures set out in this annual report can be implemented successfully and absent of any other material adverse event which may have a significant impact on the business of the Group.

-The management of the Company concurs with the Company's auditors' view in relation to major judgmental areas in the consolidated financial statements of the Group for the year ended 31 December 2023, including the material uncertainties relating to the going concern basis described in the Disclaimer.
-The audit committee of the Board has also critically reviewed and agreed with the basis of the Disclaimer (including the management's position and basis on matters involving management's substantial judgments), and the Company's action plan to address the Disclaimer.
+The Company's management concurs with the Company's auditors' view in relation to major judgemental areas in the 2024 Financial Statements, including the material uncertainties relating to the going concern basis described in the Basis for Disclaimer of Opinion section of the auditors' report.
+The audit committee has critically reviewed and agreed with the basis of the Disclaimer Opinion (including the management's position and basis on matters involving management's substantial judgments), and the Company's action plan to address the Disclaimer.
 In forming such view, the audit committee has taken the following steps: